nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 6.3 Address Change Request

 Address change request is submitted through a Security Server to change its address.
 The request does not require any additional approvals on the Central Server.

+## 6.4 Temporarily Disabling Client Requests

+Security Server can disable client subsystem temporarily by issuing "Disable client" request.
+Disabled client can be enabled again to with "Enable client" request.
+These requests do not require any additional approvals on Central Server.

 ## 6.4 Viewing the Management Request Details